 Product structure

 The structure of the data product follows the form given in S-100 Part 10c – HDF5 Data Model and File Format.
-The general structure, which was designed for several S-100 products, not just water levels, is given in Figure 10-1.
+The general structure is given in Figure 10-1 and is the same as the generic structure described in S-100 with elements not used in S-104 omitted.